 However, history now questions if it wasn’t the vigilante group, themselves, who were behind the chaos reigning in Montana and that Henry Plummer was, in fact, an innocent man.

 Following the Civil War, the Reno Gang began to terrorize the Midwest, resulting in the formation of the Southern Indiana Vigilance Committee.
-The next time the Reno Gang attempted to rob a train, a the vigilante group lynched its leaders – Frank, William and Simeon Reno.
+The next time the Reno Gang attempted to rob a train, a vigilante group lynched its leaders – Frank, William and Simeon Reno.

 Tales such as these abounded throughout the Old West, as numerous vigilantes attempted to tame the lawless frontier.